jackykschou/random_programs/README.md

 random_programs
 ===============

-This repo stores random programs that are written for verification of some knowledge and for fun.
+Stores random programs that are for exercises and written for fun.